33 Movies Like Carol (2015)

 Staff & contributors

 Chasing the feel of watching Carol ?
-Here are the movies we recommend you watch after Carol (2015).
+Here are the movies we recommend you watch right after.

 Watching Carol is like reading a really interesting book while relaxing on a Sunday afternoon.
 It is one of those movies that you probably heard about during its Oscar run, and have since delayed actually viewing it.
 Well now that it is on Netflix and other streaming services you have no excuse!
 It’s refreshingly unique, incredibly charming, and features a kind of story that hasn’t been told very often – a love story between two women.
 Both characters played by Cate Blanchett and Rooney Mara attempt to live true to their own principles while facing unjust yet severe backlash from society.
 If you are open to it, the love story in this will stay with you forever.